-Experience the Galapagos aboard the National Geographic Delfina, Lindblad Expeditions' newest and most intimate vessel in its island fleet, a luxury motorsailing catamaran for just 16 guests.
-Designed exclusively for a more personal experience while cruising the archipelago in style and comfort, this elegant small ship is home base for an exhilarating adventure that gets you face to face with the menagerie of creatures that make these islands so unique.
+Explore the Galapagos aboard the National Geographic Delfina, a luxury motorsailing catamaran for just 16 guests.
+The newest and smallest vessel in Lindblad Expeditions' Galapagos fleet, Delfina is designed for a more personal experience while cruising the archipelago in style and comfort on an exhilarating adventure that gets you face to face with the menagerie of creatures that make these islands so unique.
 Daily snorkeling excursions reveal sea turtles, swimming penguins and schools of tropical fish.
-Hikes on land and coastline exploration by Zodiac foster a deeper appreciation for the abundance of wildlife and native vegetation unique to the Galapagos.
-And with an attentive crew, veteran Expedition Leader and National Geographic-certified photo instructor—both licensed naturalists—your time at sea is as educational and engaging as it is relaxing.
+Hikes on land and exploring the coastline by Zodiac foster a deeper appreciation for the abundance of wildlife and native vegetation unique to the Galapagos.
+And with an attentive crew, veteran Expedition Leader and National Geographic-certified photo instructor, your time at sea is educational and engaging.

 Trip Highlights

-Accommodating only 16 passengers, the National Geographic Delfina allows guests to experience the Galapagos aboard the stylish and stable catamaran
+Accommodating just 16 guests, the National Geographic Delfina offers guests a personalized encounter with the Galapagos from a stable and stylish catamaran base

 This action-packed voyage features varied modes of exploration on land and sea—hiking, kayaking, Zodiac excursions, undersea cameras and more

-Snorkel with sea lions, turtles and abundant fish in the protected waters of the Galápagos Marine Reserve
+On daily excursions, snorkel with extraordinary sea life including sea lions, turtles and abundant fish in the protected waters of the Galapagos Marine Reserve

 Why Travel with Nat Hab?